 All you have to do is enter your favorite search terms into the “Create an alert about…” field, and Google will email you whenever there are new results.
 Use Google Alerts for things like new movies with your favorite actor, news reports about a disease you’re concerned about, news about your favorite sports teams, and much more.

-Using the “Ok Google” Voice Search
+Using the “OK Google” Voice Search

 Feeling a bit lazy (or lacking a keyboard)?
 The good news is that you don’t need a keyboard to use Google Search.
 On Google Chrome you can just enable the “Ok Google” feature by clicking on the small microphone icon in the Google Search field.
 This feature is also available for iPhone and Android phones.

 Andre described a list of cool commands you can say to Google Now beyond the standard search terms.
-Jason Cross over at Green Bot also provided a crazy thorough list of all commands you can say to Google Now.

-While Google Search is the most popular Google resource ever used on the Internet, Google Drive isn’t too far behind.
+While Google Search is the most popular Google resource ever used on the internet, Google Drive isn’t too far behind.
 With Google Drive, create documents, spreadsheets and manage your own files right from the convenience of a cloud solution — accessible anywhere.

 Mount Google Drive

 The beautiful thing about Google Drive is that there are so many integrated apps that make it accessible from everywhere, including your mobile devices.
 Installing Google Drive on your Mac or Windows PC is simple and easy.